gunnarbusch/openeo-hackathon/README.md

 | *14:30 - 15:45* | *Feedback from the Hackathon* |
 | *15:45 - 16:00* | *Raffle and Closing Note*     |

+## Contributing

+Feel free to fork and clone this repository.
+You can add your results for the test cases and the hacking session into the respective folders and contribute to this repository by sending pull requests.
+Thanks!